mobiwise-dev/appendHTML.js/README.md

 ## Dependencies

 This script uses the `fetch` API and the `Map` object, which are both supported by modern browsers.

-## Example

-You can find an example in the `example` folder in this repository.

-## License

-This script is available under the [MIT License](https://opensource.org/licenses/MIT).

 ## Inspired by :
 <a href="https://github.com/lassv/includerjs">includerjs</a>